kingketan9/kingketan9/README.md

 - 🌱 I’m currently learning on machine learning
 - 📫 How to reach me: Ketangoyal116@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: New things intrigue me
+- ⚡ Googling is my thing